What Is Involved in a Property Survey? – Griggs Homes

 • Potential flooding

 Through their inspection, surveyors can help to uncover any issues with the property that may be of concern to prospective buyers.
-This includes structural problems including subsidence, or other significant damages that need to be repaired before the building is fit for use.
+This includes structural problems including subsidence of a home, or other significant damages that need to be repaired before the building is fit for use.

 Property surveys are usually conducted once an offer has been accepted on a house, checking the building is in an acceptable condition for the new buyers.